ErinBecker/digital-humanities-phylogenetics/planning.md

     - [ ] look into adding bootstrap support values to trees (from existing calculations)
   - Niek
     - [ ] look at existing trees for dtm analysis and make notes about relationships / interpretation

+Other
+### To Do (section order):
+- (For efficiency) get rid of self-self comparisons and duplicate pairs in all_pairs_SI df.
+- Calculate maximum SI for any given k and use that to define distance measure (this depends on document length).
+- Incorporate "top" and "bottom" of documents where known.
+- Implement Niek's method for comparing sections that appear multiple times within a document.
+- Add outlier texts.
+- Exclude sections that are "garbage" sections (X.1, X.2).
+(But check that these are garbage first.)
+- Incorporate items from Q text that were not assigned to sections - add these to the section preceding the item.
+- Make the distance trees.
+- Incorporate provenience and period in output.
+- Fix issue that very short documents (eg 2 sections) have low self-self SI.